PESwim/ipybuilder/readme.rst

 Development System
 ------------------
-**ipybuild works for the author using**:
-  - Win7 64 bit python 32/64
+**ipybuild works for the author using Win7 64 bit python 32/64 with IronPython 2.7.7.1000** - thats the only test..so far.
-  - IronPython 2.7.7.1000**

-  thats the only test so far....

 Built Using
 -----------
   - Developed in 32 bit Python 2.7.14
-  - can't use set.py for IronPython code
+  - can't (do'nt know how) to use set.py for IronPython code
   - can't use pylint/enchant in 64 bit, so build with 32 bit
   - can't sphinx in 64 bit, so built with 32 bit

-  *check - should run in both ipy and python and 32/64bit*
+  check - should run in both ipy and python and 32/64bit thats the only test so far....

 Getting Started
 ===============
-get copy of  project  running on your local machine
+get a copy of project running on your local machine

 Prerequisites Required
 ======================